plengauer/bash-ai/README.md

 # Bash-AI

-This project translates textual input (english or other languages) and translates them into runnable bash commands.
-It aims at making googling and stackoverflow-ing commands obsolete and speed up whatever task needs to be accomplished.
+This project translates textual input (english or other languages), translates them into runnable bash commands and executes them right away.
+It aims at making googling and stackoverflow-ing commands as well as reading exhaustive help messages and man pages obsolete and speed up whatever task needs to be accomplished by avoiding a context switch.
+You don't know how to do something in a terminal?
+Just express in natural language what you want to accomplish and let bash-ai do the rest.

 ```
 ubuntu@hostname:~$ bash-ai print the alphabet in order